kofi-q/tokota/README.md

 > [!TIP]
 >
-> For reference on building and publishing multi-platform NPM packages, take a look at the [NPM example](./examples/npm/build.zig) or the documentation for [`build.npm.createPackages`](https://kofi-q.github.io/tokota/build/#tokota_build.npm.createPackages).
+> For reference on building and publishing multi-platform NPM packages, take a look at the [NPM example](./examples/npm/build.zig) and the documentation for [`build.npm.createPackages`](https://kofi-q.github.io/tokota/build/#tokota_build.npm.createPackages).

 The above creates a compilation unit with a `"tokota"` import which can be used in your addon code.
 See [`build.Addon.Options`](https://kofi-q.github.io/tokota/build/#tokota_build.Addon.Options) for more details on addon binary creation.